diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-12-how-to-use-a-llm-to-upgrade-your-project.md

 If before that we needed to have a cycle of red-green testing and refactoring.
 Now it is much faster, but the concept is the same.

+I had to trust the changes in the Angular app as I do not remember most of the framework.
+It is not a critical part of the application itself, Angular was only used in the Kanban board, but it gives me a bitter taste in the mouth to have to trust a LLM completely.
+Of course I could run the app, but that defeats the purpose of this experiment.

 ## The ugly

 I should have ben more careful when asking the AI Agent to create the GitHub actions, to avoid an accidental